 The AAN recommends relaxation training, thermal biofeedback combined with relaxation training, EMG biofeedback, and cognitive-behavioral therapy as treatment options for prevention of migraine (Grade A).
-Specific recommendations regarding which of these to use for specific patients cannot be made.6
+Specific recommendations regarding which of these to use for specific patients cannot be made.
+EEG biofeedback is not currently recommended for treating tension or migraine headaches.